-Audit related fees are the aggregate fees billed by our independent auditors for assurance and related services that are reasonably related to the performance of the audit or review of our financial statements and are not described in the preceding category.
-Other fees shown for the year ended June 30, 2014 represent fees paid by the Company in connection with the audit of a potential acquisition target.
+(2) Audit-related fees represent fees for assurance and related services that are reasonably related to the performance of the audit or review of our financial statements and not reported above under "Audit Fees."
+No such fees were incurred during the fiscal years ended June 30, 2016 or 2015.